-The PCB layout shown as the example is a reference layout for the QFN48 package with internal LDO setup.
+The PCB layout shown in the following figures is a reference layout for the QFN48 package with internal LDO setup.

 Important: Pay attention to how the capacitor C3 is grounded.
 It is not directly connected to the ground plane, but grounded via VSS pin 31.
 This is done to create additional filtering of harmonic components.